The Love of Three Oranges (Dad's Army): Plot

-Jones and Pike carry Jones's brawn into the yard, as it is melting in the heat.
-Mainwaring tries to win a bottle of whisky from the tombola stall, but loses out to the Vicar.
-When he notices the town clerk and some of his men drunk, he confronts Godfrey, who admits that everybody's tasting the wine, but nobody's buying it.
-A dispatch rider arrives with a message but, when he leaves, his motorcycle runs over Jones' brawn, making it unsellable.
-Mainwaring finds that Sponge is selling the lampshades as funny hats.
+Every so often, Jones and Pike carry Jones's brawn into the yard, as it is melting in the heat, and back in again.
+Mainwaring tries to win a bottle of whisky from the tombola stall but loses out to the Vicar.
+When he notices the town clerk and some of his men drunk, he confronts Godfrey, who admits that everybody has been tasting the wine but nobody is buying it.
+A despatch rider arrives with a message but, when he leaves, his motorbike runs over Jones' brawn, making it impossible to auction.
+Mainwaring also finds that Sponge is selling the lampshades as funny hats.

 Just as Hodges announces the auction of the oranges, Mainwaring tells Wilson that he must get one of the oranges for Mrs Mainwaring.
 The Verger overhears and warns Hodges, who resolves to stop Mainwaring.
-The first orange is sold for 1 shilling to Mrs Yeatman, before Mainwaring had finished bidding.
-The second orange is withdrawn from the sale because Mainwaring was the only bidder.
-Wilson tells Pike to buy the orange for Mainwaring.
-As they end up bidding against one another, the orange eventually sells for an enormous 10 shillings.
+The first orange is sold for one shilling to Mrs Yeatman, before Mainwaring had finished bidding.
+The second orange is withdrawn from the sale for (according to Hodges) not reaching its unstated reserve price.
+Wilson tells Pike to buy the last orange for Mainwaring.
+As they end up bidding against each other (unknowingly), the orange eventually sells for an enormous ten shillings.

 Mainwaring brings Jones' section into the office.
-Mrs Mainwaring rings and tells Pike that she's gone to stay with her sister for the weekend.
+Mrs Mainwaring rings and tells Pike that she has gone to stay with her sister for the weekend.
 Pike tells her about the orange, but she promptly slams the phone down.
 Mainwaring therefore decides to share the orange with Wilson and Jones' section.
-Suddenly Hodges comes bursting in and tells Mainwaring that they'll find the orange rather bitter: it's for making marmalade with.
+Suddenly Hodges comes bursting in and tells Mainwaring that they will find the orange rather bitter as it is intended for use in making marmalade.